rvounik/frontend2/README.md

 - "uglifyjs-webpack-plugin":      uglifies, minifies javascript
 - "webpack":                      webpack is an advanced task runner

-* currently it is unclear to me whether the separately loaded babel-polyfill is still required

 # Development

 - pages should be defined under src/js/pages, imported by App.js and added to the router component there